vaskozl/minilb/README.md

 ## Requirements

-`minilb` expects your default gateway to have static routes for each pod.
-In order to help se that up it prints use the podCIDRs assigned by kube-controller-manager.
-Typically `kube-controller-manager` is runwith the `--allocate-node-cidrs`.
+`minilb` expects your default gateway to have static routes for the nodes `podCIDRs`.
+In order to help set that up it prints podCIDRs assigned by kube-controller-manager on startup.
+Typically this is achieved by running `kube-controller-manager` with the `--allocate-node-cidrs` flag.

 Both `flanneld` and `kube-router` should require no additional configuration as they use `podCIDRs` by default.

 For Cilium the [Kubernetes Host Scope IPAM](https://docs.cilium.io/en/stable/network/concepts/ipam/kubernetes/) should be used.
-The default Cluster Scope.
+The default is Cluster Scope.

 Calico does not use the CIDR's assigned by `kube-controller-manager` but instead assigns blocks of /28 dynamically.
 This makes it unsuitable for use with `minilb`.

 ## Deployment

-Check out the [example HA deployment deployment](https://github.com/vaskozl/home-infra/tree/main/cluster/minilb)  leveraging [bjw-s' app-template](https://bjw-s.github.io/helm-charts/docs/app-template/).
+[Reference the example HA deployment deployment](https://github.com/vaskozl/home-infra/tree/main/cluster/minilb)  leveraging [bjw-s' app-template](https://bjw-s.github.io/helm-charts/docs/app-template/).
 You must run only a single replica with `-controller=true` but can otherwise run as many replicas as you like.
 Your network should then be configured  to use minilb as a resolver for the `.minilb` (or any other chosen) domain.
 The suggested way to do this is to expose `minilb` itself as a `NodePort`, after which after can use `type=LoadBalancer` for everything else.

 ## Limitations

 By far the biggest limitations is that because we completely bypass the service ip and  `kube-proxy`, the service `port` to `targetPort` mapping is bypassed.
 This means that you need to have the containers listening to the same ports you want to access them by.
-Traditionally this was a problem for ports less than `1024` which required root, but this can now easily be remedied since 1.22:
+Traditionally this was a problem for ports less than `1024` which required root, but this is now easily achieved directly since 1.22:

 ```
 apiVersion: v1